Collins1738/safe-space-hack/README.md

 <!-- ACKNOWLEDGEMENTS -->
 ## Acknowledgements

-* Howard University SOB for setting up the Bison Hacks Hackathon!
+* Howard University SOB !
 * All the sponsors!
-* Accenture for their challange inspiration!
-* Fiserv for their challange inspiration!